 If kept out of direct sunlight, the color in the print should experience little to no fading for many years.
 Remove dust with a mircrofiber cloth or dry wipe.
 If necessary to remove spots or splashes art print, spot clean with damp soft cloth.

 All prints use images reproduced in their entirety, without cropping or over-printing with text.
 A label printed with all the relevant info about the photograph is affixed to the back of each product.
 Arrives at your door complete with an easy to use self-leveling hanging kit but product is designed to sit upright on a shelf.

-A curator-approved, high resolution digital image of this wonderful artwork has been printed on matte finish fine art paper, mounted to masonite board, and then finished in a 2-inch deep hard wood frame which has been hand-stained in the color of your choice.
+A high resolution digital image of this wonderful artwork has been printed on matte finish fine art paper, mounted to masonite board, and then finished in a 2-inch deep hard wood frame which has been hand-stained in the color of your choice.
 Approximate size (as mounted on the wall): 20.5" wide x 15" tall x 2" deep

 In 1943, Ansel Adams (1902-1984), America's most well-known photographer, documented the Manzanar War Relocation Center in California and the Japanese-Americans interned there during World War II.
 Although a majority of the more than 200 photographs are portraits, the images also include views of daily life, agricultural scenes, and sports and leisure activities.
 This photograph is a part of the Manzanar War Relocation Center collection.

 AHAlife is committed to help you live a conscious and inspired life.

 Many of the items you discover here are exclusive to AHAlife, which is what makes our community of designers and artisans so special.

 If you find one of our products anywhere else for less than it's being sold on our site, we will match it.